Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

-This is a writeup for recently retired monitorsthree machine in Hackthebox platform.
+This is a writeup for recently expired monitorsthree machine in Hackthebox platform.

 ### Part 1: Enumeration